 Immerse Yourself in the Local Culture

-At Wildlife Gardens Bed & Breakfast in Gibson, run by Betty Provost, a white peacock often meanders around the grounds.
+At Wildlife Gardens Bed & Breakfast in Gibson, a white peacock often meanders around the grounds.
 The main house is filled with colorful swamp memorabilia and local maps.
-Betty’s walking tour through the grounds’ natural flora and fauna is a real treat, topped only by a night spent in one of four authentic trapper’s cabins.
+A walking tour through the grounds’ natural flora and fauna is a real treat, topped only by a night spent in one of four authentic trapper’s cabins.

 Houma’s Memorable Homes and Plantations

 Built in 1859, Southdown Plantation House and Terrebonne Museum include a 19th-century sugar plantation manor home, slave quarters and a gift shop.
 Excellent guided tours teach visitors the history of the home and about its inhabitants.
 The Southdown sugar mill was the last operating mill in Terrebonne Parish, having closed in 1979 and signaling the end of the area’s booming sugar industry.
 Southdown Plantation is also the site of a very popular twice-yearly arts and crafts fair.

 Still in family hands after six generations, Ardoyne Plantation is the largest remaining example of rural Victorian Gothic architecture in Louisiana.
 It was used as a filming location for several movies and is filled with original furniture, unique antiques and art such as original bird drawings by famous naturalist John James Audubon.